Awards

 Michèle Ohayon, The Founder

 Michèle Ohayon is an award winning director, writer and producer.
-Born in Casablanca, Michèle graduated from Tel Aviv University (Film & Television) after winning awards for her film Pressure.
-In 1987, she moved to Los Angeles, where she went on to direct many acclaimed documentary features such as: It Was a Wonderful Life (1992, PBS), Colors Straight Up (1997, PBS/Netflix) nominated for an Academy Award, Directors Guild of America, and Spirit award among other awards, Cowboy del Amor (2005, Showtime/Netflix) winner SXSW Jury and Audience Awards, nominated for WGA award, Steal a Pencil for Me (2007, Netflix) winner Jerusalem Film Festival and Sonoma Film Festival audience award, and S.O.S./State of Security (2010) premiered at the Berlin Film Festival.
+Born in Casablanca, Michèle graduated from Tel Aviv University (BFA in Film and TV) .
+Located in Los Angeles, Michèle directed many acclaimed documentary features such as: It Was a Wonderful Life (1992, PBS), Colors Straight Up (1997, PBS/Netflix) nominated for an Academy Award, Directors Guild of America, and Independent Spirit award among others, Cowboy del Amor (2005, Showtime/Netflix) winner SXSW Jury and Audience Awards, nominated for WGA award, Steal a Pencil for Me (2007, Netflix) winner Jerusalem Film Festival and Sonoma Film Festival audience award, and S.O.S./State of Security (2010) premiered at the Berlin Film Festival.

-Michèle directed and produced the Netflix Original Documentary Strip Down, Rise Up (2021) and produced HBO’s The Unbreakable Tatiana Suarez (2024), now streaming on Max.
-She is currently the producer for the documentaries Women Are Sacred, about missing Native American women, and The Diamond Approach.
+Most recently, Michèle directed and produced the Netflix Original Documentary Strip Down, Rise Up (2021) and produced HBO’s The Unbreakable Tatiana Suarez (2024), now streaming on Max.
+She is currently producing the documentaries Women Are Sacred, about missing Native American women, and The Diamond Approach.

 Michèle is also a fiction film writer with numerous screenplays developed by major studios such as MGM, FOCUS FEATURES, and STARZ cable.
 She has been a guest speaker/lecturer at various schools and colleges, including UCLA, AFI, USC, UVA, Georgetown, Wesleyan, Stanford, Chapman, Kenyon and more.
 Michèle received twice the Artist's Grant from the Los Angeles Cultural Affairs Department and was recognized for her fiction writing in the Chesterfield Writing Competition.

-Michèle is one of the founders of Cinewomen, and is a member of the Academy of Motion Picture Arts and Sciences where she was elected to serve on the Executive Committee of the International Films and serves on the Documentary Branch.
-She is also a member of the WGA and the DGA.
+She is also a member of the WGA and the DGA and is a member of the Academy of Motion Picture Arts and Sciences Documentary branch.
+She served on the Executive Committee of the International Films as well as the Educational/Grants committee.

 To read more, visit micheleohayon.com